 Thus, the Dignity Project was born.
 Through a combination of education, training and awareness-raising, we aim to educate girls on the tactics traffickers use to entice their victims and equip them with the means to live successful, happy lives.

-Since its formation in 2016, the Dignity Project has reached over 8,000 girls across Kenya, South Africa, Sierra Leone and Pakistan.
-With plans to reach Brazil, India and other nations in the near future, our goal is to reach 20,000 girls by the end of 2020.
+Since its formation in 2016, the Dignity Project has reached thousands of girls across Africa, Asia and South America.
+Our goal is to reach 20,000 girls by the end of 2020.
 Will you help us?